distrinet-emu/distrinet-emu.github.io/amazonEC2.md

 # Prerequisites

-In order to successfully install and run Distrinet on Amazon EC2, ensure your system meets the requirements described in this section.
-Distrinet is compatible with python 3.6 or grater versions.
+In order to install and run Distrinet on Amazon EC2, ensure your system meets the requirements described in this section.
+Distrinet is compatible with python 3.6 or greater versions.

-You need:
+What is needed:
-* Distrinet installed in your machine (or in docker), if not please follow these [instructions](https://distrinet-emu.github.io/installation.html)
+* Distrinet installed on the machine (or in Docker), if not please follow these [instructions](https://distrinet-emu.github.io/installation.html),
-* an Amazon AWS account [link](https://aws.amazon.com/)
+* an Amazon AWS account [link](https://aws.amazon.com/),
-* a text editor, in this case we use vim
+* a text editor - vim is used in our case.

-# AWS Configuration
+# AWS configuration
-You need to put your AWS Credentials in ~/.aws/credentials.
+The AWS credentials have to be provided in ~/.aws/credentials.
-You can create your aws_access_key_id and aws_secret_access_key from the [AWS Web interface](https://aws.amazon.com/)
+You can create your aws_access_key_id and aws_secret_access_key from the [AWS Web interface](https://aws.amazon.com/):
 ```
 mkdir ~/.aws
 vim ~/.aws/credentials